 Extremely Light Carriers in a Two-Dimensional Fermi Surface of 1,3-DAP Molecule Intercalated WSe2

-• Band inversion induced by spin-orbit coupling in topological semimetals typically generates light charge carriers with high Fermi velocities, which are highly desirable for low-dissipation and coherent quantum transport in topological devices.
+• Abstract Band inversion induced by spin–orbit coupling in topological semimetals typically generates light charge carriers with high Fermi velocities, which are highly desirable for low-dissipation and coherent quantum transport in topological devices.
 The presence of these carriers in real materials strongly depends on the Fermi-level position.
-2M-WSe_2, with its topological and van der Waals nature, serves as an ideal platform for studying quantum transport in two-dimensional systems, despite the fact that interlayer coupling suppresses the formation of light carriers.
-In this study, we solvothermally intercalate 1,3-diaminopropane molecules into the interlayer space of 2M-WSe_2; these molecules effectively adapt to the electronic structure by eliminating interlayer coupling.
-Simultaneously, slight electron doping via charge transfer results in a small Fermi pocket with an extremely light effective mass, 0.04-0.06 m_\rm e, as revealed by quantum oscillation measurements.
+2M-WSe2, with its topological and van der Waals nature, serves as an ideal platform for studying quantum transport in two-dimensional systems, despite the fact that interlayer coupling suppresses the formation of light carriers.
+In this study, we solvothermally intercalate 1,3-diaminopropane molecules into the interlayer space of 2M-WSe2; these molecules effectively adapt to the electronic structure by eliminating interlayer coupling.
+Simultaneously, slight electron doping via charge transfer results in a small Fermi pocket with an extremely light effective mass, 0.04–0.06 me, as revealed by quantum oscillation measurements.
 This study demonstrates that molecular intercalation is an effective approach for engineering van der Waals topological materials to achieve specific quantum transport properties.

 • Article Text